NERSC/pytorch-examples/README.md

 ## How to run

-To run the examples on the Cori supercomputer, you may use the provided example SLURM batch script.
-Here's how to run the ResNet50 CIFAR10 example on 4 Haswell nodes:
+To run the examples on the Perlmutter supercomputer, you may use the provided example Slurm batch script:

-`sbatch -N 4 scripts/train_cori.sh configs/cifar10.yaml`
+`sbatch -N 4 scripts/train_perlmutter.sh configs/cifar10.yaml`